mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 <li>3DS or GLB to file to provide 3D model.</li>
 <li>SVG file to provide the 2D symbol.</li>
 </ul>
 <p>It is possible to add several files with the same name but different formats.
 Preferable format for the 3D model is 3ds.
 The resource files are located in subfolders of a folder called <code>./models</code>.
 The names of the subfolders correspond to the file format of the resource files (3ds, step, svg).
 The path for 3ds files would be <code>./models/3ds</code>.
-For glb files, it would be <code>./models/gltf</code>.</p></td>
+For glb files, it would be <code>./models/gltf</code>.</p> Software that is utilizing GDTF files should always be able to read both 3ds and GlTF file formats and should be able to write at least one of these formats.
+It is preferable that only one type of 3D model file formats is used within one GDTF file.</td>
 </tr>
 </tbody>
 </table>